- Page Count: 351

 Ok so those bits SOUND like a really awesome plot, right?!?
 It’s definitely a creative idea with a ton of potential.

 But the writing and execution were so painfully bad that I had to call this a DNF.
-Every other chapter is told through a different character (none of whom were particularly strong), it’s all in a stilted present tense, and it feels like someone is explaining the plot to me rather than there being an actual story.
+Every other chapter was told through a different character (none of whom were particularly strong), it was all in a stilted present tense, and it felt like someone was explaining the plot to me rather than there being an actual story.
 It was just impossible to get into or connect with.

 The book felt like it was trying to have a badass YA fantasy plot while still talking down to the reader through characters who were either cliches or overly simplified figures from a children’s story.
-The worldbuilding was one of the biggest infodumps of choppy facts I’ve ever seen, too.
-But I still want some of my Goodreads friends to check this out just to have a stronger appreciation for other YA fantasy worlds that work!
+Plus, the worldbuilding was one of the biggest infodumps of choppy facts I’ve ever seen.

-I really wanted to find a reason to recommend this story because I ADORE fairy tale retellings and fantasy worlds with strong female MCs, but that’s pretty much what’s saving this from getting 1 star.
-And the general concept of Isbe’s connection with night & darkness had potential.
-Otherwise I hope others like this more than I did.
+I really wanted to find a reason to recommend this story because I ADORE fairy tale retellings and fantasy worlds with strong female MCs, but that’s pretty much all this book had going for it.
+I guess the general concept of Isbe’s connection with night & darkness had potential?
+But it just didn’t work for me in the end… I hope others like it more than I did!